Mary Ellen Hughes Obituary (1949 - 2021) Omaha World-Herald

 May 19, 1949 - June 19, 2021

-Preceded in death by her parents, Thomas Whyte, and Margaret and Harry Christo; her brother, Dennis Whyte; and niece, Michelle Whyte.
-Survived by her children, Robert (Sabrina) Hughes, and Rebecca (Heath) Taylor; her granddaughters, Liliana, Mila, Viviana, and Aria; siblings, Joann (Kenny) Kimball, and Thomas (Sandra) Whyte; 10 nieces and nephews; her extended family and many friends.

-MEMORIAL MASS of CHRISTIAN BURIAL: Thursday at 10:30am at St. Vincent de Paul Catholic Church, with INTERMENT of the Urn in St. Joseph Cemetery, Council Bluffs, IA.
-MEMORIAL VISITATION with the family: Wednesday from 5-7pm at the Pacific Street Chapel.
+MEMORIAL MASS of CHRISTIAN BURIAL: Thursday 10:30am at St. Vincent de Paul Catholic Church, with INTERMENT of the Urn in St. Joseph Cemetery, Council Bluffs, IA.
 In lieu of flowers, memorials may be made to the family for later donation.

 John A. Gentleman Mortuaries - Pacific Street Chapel